 National Director Individual Advocacy | Ted Jensen

-Theodore (Ted) Jensen leads the national PWDA Individual Advocacy Team since late 2022, after leading the Queensland Individual Advocacy team since 2021.
-His passion for data analysis and database management supports benchmarks and standards for all individual advocacy work, where he monitors patterns and trends in across the individual advocacy landscape.
+Theodore (Ted) Jensen has led PWDA’s national Individual Advocacy Team from late 2022, after leading the Queensland Individual Advocacy team from 2021.
+His passion for data analysis and database management supports benchmarks and standards for all individual advocacy work, where he monitors patterns and trends across the advocacy landscape.

 Ted holds a Graduate Certificate in Business (Philanthropy and Non-Profit Studies) from QUT; a Diploma of Disability and a Certificate III in Community Services Work from TAFE; Diploma of Project Management from the Australian College of Training & Employment; and Diplomas of Leadership and Management, and Human Resources Management from First Choice College.